 Over 2,500 British plays, including almost every play submitted for licence 1737-1824, with contextualizing primary source documents.
 Includes The London Stage 1660-1800, a database of every traceable performance with interactive data visualizations and tools for illustrating trends across years, between theatres and works performed, roles enacted and actors.
 Also includes Biographical Dictionary of Actors etc. 1660-1800.

-Journals printed between c.1685 and 1835, illuminating eighteenth-century social, political and literary life.
+Journals printed c.1685–1835, illuminating 18th-century social, political and literary life.
 Topics covered include colonial life, provincial and rural affairs, the French and American revolutions, reviews of literature and fashion throughout Europe, political debates, and London coffee house gossip and discussion.

 Personal papers, as well as government, business and legal documents, ranging from 17th century to the mid-point of the 20th century, documenting existence and consequences on the various frontiers that arose from the movements of Europeans to Africa, Australasia and North America.